TABLE OF CONTENTS

 A. Our Agreement

-We reserve the right to not make the Account available to businesses engaged in certain industries, including but not limited to the following: gambling, pornography and paraphernalia, firearms and paraphernalia, illegal substances, other controlled substances (including medicinal marijuana, marijuana, cannabis, and hemp) and paraphernalia, penny auction companies, money service businesses, and bulk exchanges of virtual currency (e.g., cryptocurrency).
+We reserve the right to not make the Account available to businesses engaged in certain industries, including but not limited to the following: gambling, pornography and paraphernalia, firearms and paraphernalia, illegal substances, other controlled substances (including medicinal marijuana, marijuana, cannabis, and hemp) and paraphernalia, penny auction companies, money service businesses, bulk exchanges of virtual currency (e.g., cryptocurrency), and political campaigns.
 In addition, Customer may not offer or provide any banking or financial services to any third parties through the Account.

 1. Consent to the Terms of the Account Agreement.